Search This Blog

 In the last Trenton mayoral election in 2010 I met other candidates beside Mack that treated me different (gave me that look....you know the look) like John Harmon who was seated next to me at the Eric B & Rakim concert with Senator Shirley Turner.
 As soon as he saw me he gave me the look, the 'this White boy must be a cop' look, I know that look all too well, on the streets of Trenton a White boy like me is either a cop or drug buyer, we are stereotyped too in case you didn't know.
 Mr. Harmon made me so uncomfortable that I waited until after he left Senator Turner's side to approach her and thank her for saving the concert the NJSP wanted to shut down.
 I can name others as well as council candidates but I think you get my point.
 BTW Jim Golden was John Harmon's campaign manager.

-As I have said before and I will say again - the third battle for Trenton has begun, it started right under our noses and we citizens have become soldiers - And the most valuable weapon in your arsenal is not the cannon's used in the first two Battles of Trenton or even the element of surprise and trickery, no, your most powerful weapon in the battle to save Trenton in today's day and age is your power to vote.
-I will work on Eric Jackson's campaign a second time with faith that my fellow Trentonians, my brothers and sisters at arms, won't get it wrong twice in a row.
+As I have stated before and I will state again - the third battle for Trenton has begun, it started right under our noses and we citizens have become soldiers - And the most valuable weapon in our arsenal is not the cannons used in the first two Battles of Trenton or even the element of surprise and trickery, no, our most powerful weapon in the battle to save Trenton in today's day and age is our power to vote.
+I will work on Eric Jackson's campaign a second time with faith that my fellow Trentonians, my brothers and sisters in arms, won't get it wrong twice in a row.

 Peace Trenton